Last updated 23 April 2025

 Status and trend

-The number of registered snowmobiles on Svalbard have increased strongly during the time series, from slightly more than 200 in 1973 to more than 2000 in recent years.
-Because of two different registration methods before and after 2010, the development in these periods are not compared directly.
+The number of registered snowmobiles in Svalbard has increased strongly during the time series, from slightly more than 200 in 1973 to more than 2000 every year since 2007.
+Because of different registration methods before and after 2010, the developments in these periods are not compared directly.
+This distinction is apparent in the graph.

-During the period of the old registration method (1973-2009), the number of snowmobiles increased more than tenfold, to almost 2,900 snowmobiles in 2009.
-During the period of the current registration method, the number has increased by slightly more than 20%, from approx. 2,300 snowmobiles in 2010 to approx. 2,800 snowmobiles in 2023.
+The number of snowmobiles increased more than tenfold during the period of the previous registration method (1973-2009), to almost 2,900 snowmobiles in 2009.
+During the period of the current registration method, the number has increased by 23%, from approx. 2,300 snowmobiles in 2010 to approx. 3,000 snowmobiles in 2024.

-In the first ten years of the time series, the development was relatively steady, with a total increase from approx. 200 snowmobiles in 1973 to approx. 900 in 1983.
-In the next 11 years, the number remained stable at approx. 900-1050 snowmobiles.
-The number of snowmobiles increased almost every year between 1994 and 2009, except for 1999 when there was a 15% reduction from the previous year.
+The development was relatively steady during the first ten years of the time series, with a total increase from approx. 200 snowmobiles in 1973 to approx. 900 in 1983.
+For the following 11 years, the number remained stable at approx. 900-1050 snowmobiles.
+Then, the number of snowmobiles increased almost every year between 1994 and 2009, except for 1999 when there was a 15% reduction from the previous year.
 The increase was particularly strong between 2005 and 2009, and the largest annual increase was 38% from 2006 to 2007.

 The reduction of approx. 500 snowmobiles in 2010 is explained by changes in the registration method.
-Snowmobiles that were registered on Svalbard, but relocated from the archipelago, were then removed from the dataset.
+Snowmobiles that were registered in Svalbard, but had been relocated from the archipelago, were then removed from the dataset.

-In 2011 there was a further decrease from the previous year (12%), followed by a period until 2019 with stable numbers around 2,100.
-There were relatively large annual increases between 2019 and 2022, and the peak so far (with the current registration method) was almost 2,900 snowmobiles in 2022.
-As of today, there are approx. 2,800 registered snowmobiles on Svalbard.
-Reasons for the recent development are not clear.
+In 2011 there was a further decrease from the previous year (12%), followed by a period with stable numbers around 2,100 until 2019.
+There were relatively large annual increases between 2019 and 2022, and the peak so far (with the current registration method) reached slightly over 3,000 snowmobiles by the end of 2024.
+The reasons for the recent development are not clear, but there is an increase in number of travellers to Svalbard and it can also be expected that more persons acting in a personal capacity are using snowmobiles now than in the past.
+Among the 3008 snowmobiles registered in Svalbard in 2024, 2076 were registered with individuals and 914 with organisations.
+Organisations in Longyearbyen owned 24 electric snowmobiles in 2024.

 Causal factors

-Snowmobiles are important means of transportation for people on Svalbard, allowing them to travel around the archipelago and between settlements.
-Snowmobiles are used in private as well as organized trips, and the driving is mainly connected to tourism, recreation, research and education.
-Most of the driving takes place from the settlements, mainly Longyearbyen and Barentsburg.
-The amount, geographical distribution and seasonality of snowmobile use on Svalbard are influenced by factors such as laws and regulations, weather and environmental conditions, as well as supply and demand for snowmobiles among permanent residents and visitors.
+Snowmobiles are important means of transportation for people in Svalbard, allowing them to travel around the archipelago and between settlements.
+Snowmobiles are used in personal as well as organised trips mainly connected with tourism, recreation, research and education.
+Most of the rides start from the settlements, mainly Longyearbyen and Barentsburg.
+Amount, geographical distribution and seasonality of snowmobile use in Svalbard are influenced by factors such as regulations, weather and driving conditions, as well as supply and demand for snowmobiles among permanent residents and visitors.

-Lower fees make snowmobiles cheaper on Svalbard than mainland Norway.
-The petrol price is lower and the relevant user groups, both residents and visitors, have relatively good finances.
-When moving to Svalbard, many people prioritize to purchase a snowmobile.
-Snowmobile trips is also very popular among tourists in winter and spring, and many tour operators on Svalbard offer and advertise snowmobile tours.
+Lower fees make snowmobiles cheaper in Svalbard than on mainland Norway.
+The petrol price is lower and the relevant user groups, both residents and visitors, have relatively good purchasing power.
+When moving to Svalbard, many people prioritise to purchase a snowmobile.
+Snowmobile trips are also very popular among tourists in winter and spring, and many tour operators in Svalbard offer and advertise snowmobile tours.

 Consequences

-The snowmobiling season in winter/spring (March–May) coincides with the most challenging period for many animal species, and overlaps with the season for sea-based tourism.
-Reckless driving can disturb or harm wildlife (polar bears, Svalbard reindeer, arctic foxes, ringed seals, geese etc.), especially if the driving is reckless.
+The snowmobiling season in winter/spring (March–May) coincides with the most challenging period for many animal species, and it overlaps with the season for sea-based tourism.
+Reckless driving can disturb or harm wildlife (polar bears, Svalbard reindeer, Arctic foxes, ringed seals, geese etc.).
 The consequences for animals may be

 • Increased, unnecessary use of energy and stress